sinarueeger/statistical-genetics-resources/README.md

 # Resources for Statistical Genetics

-This repository lists resources needed for statistical genetics.
+This repository lists resources needed for GWAS and statistical genetics.

 The content is mainly aimed for people starting in the field of statistical genetics.